Matlatzinca language: Nouns

 The stem frequently takes a few different forms such as CV, CVC, CVV, CVVC, and CVʰCVC.
 The only obligatory prefixes that are always attached to the stem are for the number and gender of the possessor.
-For example, the marked gender plural is used in ʔinnetʰami, meaning “coin.”
-When there is an indefinite possessor, the suffix -ta is used, such as in ʔinemoota meaning “someone′s feet.”
+For example, the marked gender plural is used in ʔin-ne-tʰami, meaning "coin", where ʔin- is the determiner and -ne is the plural marked gender.
+When there is an indefinite possessor, the suffix -ta is used, such as in ʔine-moo-ta meaning "someone′s feet".

-An example of possessive prefixes is in the word ʔimbot′ono, meaning “our head.”
-The possessive prefix will come after the number and gender prefixes.
+An example of possessive prefixes is in the word ʔim-bot′o-no, meaning "our head".
+The possessive prefix, which in this case is ø for the singular marked gender, will come after the number and gender prefixes.
 Given that the prefixes for plural 2nd and 3rd person are the same, tone is often used to distinguish between the two.

 Matlatzinca also has appreciative prefixes that preceded the stem but come after the prefixes for the number/gender and possessive.
 Here are some examples: